CirroBuild/FrostiDocs/docs/develop/insert-data.md

 <TabItem value="nodejs">

-This example uses the [`pg` package](https://www.npmjs.com/package/pg) which allows for quickly building queries using PostgreSQL wire protocol.
-Details on the use of this package can be found on the [node-postgres documentation](https://node-postgres.com/).
+This example uses the [`pg` package](https://www.npmjs.com/package/pg) which allows for quickly building queries using Postgres wire protocol.
+Details on the use of this package can be found on the
+[node-postgres documentation](https://node-postgres.com/).

 This example uses naive `Date.now() * 1000` inserts for Timestamp types in